 A Leader should be all three of these things all the time but even more so during a crisis.
 Since it is not always possible for someone with an executive title to always come around and chat to all employees, you should have an easily accessible way for all employees to reach you, whether that’s having access to your calendar to see your available times to chat or sending out a private phone or email to them.
 Letting employees know you are present and available is key, especially during a crisis.
 During a crisis, employees have a need to hear from their leaders more often so they won’t feel alone during it.
 When a leader seems calm and collected during a crisis, workers feel encouraged and are more likely to have confidence.

-As time passes, you can then evolve a more complex company plan to accommodate employees for future crisis situations.
+As time passes, you can then adapt your company plan to accommodate employees for future crisis situations.
 When creating an emergency plan, make sure you ask yourself and your team if they will be prepared, should another crisis hit.
 While improvisation cannot be planned, thinking and team-building exercises can be built into a training program that prepares everyone for a similar, future crisis.